CharPlux/powerhash/README.md

 This is a simple CLI miner for modern x86 CPUs, powered by the [yellowsun](https://github.com/kazcw/yellowsun) CryptoNight hash implementation and the [cn-stratum](https://github.com/kazcw/cn-stratum) pool client.
-It
+It on